xiaowuguiOvO/flodiff/README.md

 tar -xvf dataset.tar -C /path_to_flodiff/
 ```
 ## 3. Training
+To train your own model, simply run the following command:
 ```bash
 cd /path_to_flodiff/training
 python train.py
 ```
+The model is saved to `/training/log/flona` by default.
+If you need to change the save location, modify the `flona.yaml` configuration file.
+Note: This code is designed for training on a single GPU.
+If you wish to use multiple GPUs, you'll need to modify the code accordingly.
 ## 4. Testing in simulator
 a.
 Install iGibson:
 ```bash